 Step 1: Take your fabric and dampen with water.
 I held my napkins under the faucet and rung out as much water as possible.
 The water will help the paint to saturate the fabric all the way through.
 I chose a plain white napkin and placemat, but you could use an old set that no longer fits your decor

 Step 3: Choose a custom stencil.
 I am using an Asian inspired lattice, a mandala, and an acanthus leaf stencil that I had in my collection.
 I liked the geometric and the floral leaf to give me varying patterns.
-Place your stencil, and using your Redesign with Prima stencil brush and Dixie Belle Gold Digger, stencil your design using minimal paint and a dabbing motion to prevent stencil bleeding around your edges.
+Place your stencil, and using your Redesign with Prima stencil brush and gold metallic paint, stencil your design using minimal paint and a dabbing motion to prevent stencil bleeding around your edges.
 Stencil both sides and get a reversible fabric to change up the look with ease.
 Look at the shimmer of those metallics!
 Lay your fabric out for stenciling to dry.

 Step 4: Once dry, use an iron on a hot setting and go over all the areas of your fabric, this will heat set the design.
 Cover with a rag to iron.
 You are essentially creating a custom fabric using the paints as your dyes.
 The heat embeds it into the fibers and makes your design permanent.
 Your fabric will have the feel of a soft suede.